Tweaky1/docs-site/_posts/2024-11-13-modded-valheim-linux-server.md

 [__steamcmd__](https://developer.valvesoftware.com/wiki/SteamCMD) is a command line tool required to manage any and all steam games you wish to host locally on a Linux based server, including Valheim.
 Ensure it is installed before proceeding.
 If you do not see __steamcmd__ listed in the output of the first command use the second to install it.

-> Examples are assuming you have a Debian based Linux distro using the `apt` package manager.
-Please use your provided distrobution's package manager and its syntax.
+> Examples are assuming you have a Debian based Linux distribution using the `apt` package manager.
+Please use your provided distribution's package manager and its syntax.
 {: .prompt-info }

 ```bash